xython-monitoring/xython/README.md

 xython has a xymon compatible client done in pure shell script.
 You can find it in the client directory.

-The fake_client generate output.
+The xython-client generate output.
-The fake_client.sh use fake_client output and send it to a server via either netcat or openssl s_client.
+The xython-client.sh use xython-client output and send it to a server via either netcat or openssl s_client.

-The current client is not finished, I need a bit of work to finish it ( adding some command parameter and autoguess server/port)
+The configuration for xython-client is done in /etc/xython/xython-client.cfg By default xython-client will try to find server according to xymon configuration.
+The configuration directive in /etc/xython/xython-client.cfg take priority against xymon configuration.

+You can change the xymon fqdn and port via XYMSRV and XYTHON_PORT.

+You can enable TLS for client by setting USE_TLS=1, you will need to change port to the one used by xython-tlsd.
+You will need also so set the CAfile path.

 ## TLS server
-TLS communication with the client is handled by xyhton-tlsd.
+TLS communication with the client is handled by xython-tlsd.
 You need to have a working PKI (CA + key + cert).
 The key and cert used by xython-tlsd could be configured by:
 * setting XYTHON_TLS_KEY=path and XYTHON_TLS_CRT=path in $etcdir/xython.cfg
-* giving path directly to xyhton-tlsd arguments (--tlskey/--tlscrt)
+* giving path directly to xython-tlsd arguments (--tlskey/--tlscrt)

 TODO: TLS server is still a PoC which simply works, I need to bench it.

+You can generate a self signed certificate with:
+> openssl req -x509 -newkey rsa:4096 -keyout /etc/xython/xython.key -out /etc/xython/xython.crt -sha256 -days 3650 -nodes -subj "/C=FR/ST=France/L=Paris/O=xython/OU=tests/CN=xython"

 TODO: authentification of client will be done later